jonsterling/forest/content/notes/frct-003O.md

 "theory of categories" computed in another category with enough structure.
 The notion of internal categories is credited (independently) to Alexander Grothendieck and Charles Ehresmann.

+The notion of a (meta-)category is an essentially algebraic theory.
+As such it is possible to compute *models* of this theory in any category that has finite limits.